vivaria/edisonrul.ing/docs/source/cards/elemental-hero-neo-bubbleman.md

-# ELEMENTAL HERO NEO BUBBLEMAN
+# Elemental Hero Neo Bubbleman

 *   If “Skill Drain” is active, this card is no longer treated as “Elemental Hero Bubbleman”.
 *   You can have 3 “Elemental Hero Bubbleman” and 3 “Elemental Hero Neo Bubbleman” in your Deck and Side Deck combined.